Contact Us for Modern and Professional Grass Services

 Once you have sod for new Bermuda grass put down, the maintenance after installation is essential for strong root establishment and for the long-term health of your lawn.
 This is a critical time for the sod roots to adapt to the current soil profile and develop a strong base.

 After you have installed sod for new Bermuda grass, proper maintenance is critical to develop root establishment and the health of your lawn.
-In the first two weeks, water daily for 20–30 minutes each morning, helping the roots to settle into the soil, before reducing to about 1 inch per week, which is typically split into 2-3 watering sessions.
+In the first two weeks, water daily for 20 to 30 minutes each morning, helping the roots to settle into the soil, before reducing to about 1 inch per week, which is typically split into 2-3 watering sessions.
 Pay attention to how much it rains to develop a watering plan, sometimes reducing or holding off completely due to the fungus risk from overwatering.

 Fertilizing is also important; use a starter fertilizer high in phosphorus at installation to support root growth, then switch to a balanced nitrogen fertilizer after three to four weeks.